10 Ways to Track Your Progress Beyond the Weight Scale 10 Ways to Track Your Progress Beyond the Weight Scale

 Slimming circumference.
 According to the National Institutes of Health, waist circumference is a key indicator for health risk.
 Waist circumferences should not exceed 40 inches for men and 35 inches for women.
 Measure your waist circumference every few weeks to track your progress, but don’t stop there.
 Measure your thighs, upper arms, and chest as well.
 The circumference of these areas will decrease as you lose weight, and become more toned with muscle.

 You keep going and going.
 Not only does exercise give you energy to face your day-to-day life, but you will begin to notice your current routine getting easier and easier.
 This is because your body is becoming accustomed to the activity, and it needs to be challenged once again.
-Over time, you’ll find that you can exercise for longer periods and at a higher intensity.
+Over time, you’ll find that you can exercise for longer periods and at higher intensity levels.

 Positively painless.
 Extra weight adds stress to the lower back and knees that can result in pain.
 As the weight comes off, so does the stress on these parts of your body.
 You will notice that you can do more with less pain.